Arizona's Oldest Mineral Society

 CARPOOLS BEING ORGANIZED: No

-MEET-UP LOCATION ADDRESS: Gila Bend, AZ area.
-Members must register to receive Location Address.
+MEET-UP LOCATION ADDRESS: Wickenburg, AZ area.
+Members must register to receive Location Address and meet-up information.

 SPECIAL DEPARTURE NOTES: As a courtesy for group who arrive on time, Trip Leader not waiting for stragglers past Departure Time.